-Digital Wellness Pulse Surveys are an ongoing series of surveys conducted periodically throughout the year to “take the pulse” of the nation on topics related to children and adolescents’ media use.
-The earliest surveys in the series asked parents about their child's use of media and its impact on their wellbeing during the COVID-19 pandemic.
-Future surveys will cover a range of topics that help us better understand parents’ and kids’ perspectives on different aspects of the digital environment.
+We conduct Digital Wellness Pulse Surveys periodically throughout the year to stay current on topics related to children and adolescents’ media use.
+Our early surveys asked parents about their child’s use of media and its impact on their wellbeing during the COVID-19 pandemic.
+Recent surveys focus on a range of topics to help us better understand young people’s perspectives on different aspects of the digital environment.

 Parents’ Perspectives: Summer Media Use and the Return to School

 In our second Pulse Survey, parents reported that their children used increased amounts of media during the summer.
 Overall they saw this use as mainly helpful to their children's social connections, well-being, and school readiness.
 In addition, children were both anxious and excited for this upcoming school year.

 Parents’ Perspectives: Media Use & Remote Learning During the COVID-19 Pandemic